 Using GFS/GFS2 as a cost-effective replacement for an enterprise-class NFS filer product

 - Use of multipath and qdiskd together (prior to RHEL 6.3)

 - Mixing storage and network traffic on the same physical network (for example, cluster infrastructure/heartbeat/locking on same network as iSCSI remote storage)

 Cluster Mirroring (cmirror)

 It is highly recommended to separate the private network for cluster heartbeat from the application network.
 This should be done wherever possible.

-Red Hat Clustering only supports the use of a redundant ring that provides additional resilience when the cluster heartbeat network fails on RHEL 6 Update 4 and later and RHEL 7.
+Red Hat only supports the use of a redundant ring that provides additional resilience when the cluster heartbeat network fails on RHEL 6 Update 4 and later and RHEL 7.

 Network infrastructure used for the cluster heartbeat network must be switched and should be configured to eliminate single points of failure that could lead to split-brain situations (for example, it would not be recommended to have four nodes on Switch A and four nodes on Switch B with only a single interconnect between Switch A and Switch B).
 In addition, Red Hat does not support the use of crossover cables for the cluster heartbeat network between nodes in a two-node cluster.